AndrewEllis93/Print-Tuning-Guide/README.md

 **(!)
 Please pay special attention to anything bolded and marked with "(!)"**

 My SuperSlicer profiles are located [here](https://github.com/AndrewEllis93/Ellis-PIF-Profile).

+I am adding new information all the time, be sure to check back.\
+If you have issues, comments, or suggestions, please let me know on Discord: [Ellis#4980](https://discordapp.com/users/207622442842062849)

 Thank you to **bythorsthunder** for help with testing these methods and providing some of the photos.